Fayiz Muhammed

-Fayiz Muhammed is an Indian violinist trained in Carnatic music and Western Classical Music.
+Fayiz Muhammed is an Indian violinist trained in Carnatic music and Western classical music.

 Early life

 Fayiz was born in Aluva to Saidu Muhammed T M and Shyla Saidu Muhammed.
-He was introduced to Violin as a child and started taking lessons in Carnatic and Western Classical Music from Kalabhavan at the age of 14.
+He was introduced to the violin as a child and started taking lessons in Carnatic and Western classical music from Kalabhavan at the age of 14.
 He did his graduation in Commerce from Union Christian College, Aluva.